Course Selection Procedure

 • Students cannot take a course for which they do not have the pre- or co-requisite.

 • Students can consult the exam schedule while choosing courses in order to review their exam schedule.
-Note that students who have two classes that meet on the same day can ask the Records Office to move one of them.
+Note that students who have two classes that meet on the same day can ask the Records Office to move one of the exams.

 • Students applying for clinics that have an application process must request to be registered for that clinic after they have been accepted.
 Please adhere to the individual application deadline of that clinic.
 (Most applications are due the same day as the course selection submission).